01 of 18

 06 of 18

 When you have dealt with obvious flaws its time to determine how best to redesign or modify a piece of miniature furniture.
-A careful look at my subject led me to notice the curve of the top was out of balance on one side, a flaw easily remedied with sanding.
-In the photo on this page, you can see what I decided to leave at this stage.
-I removed the side trims at the top as they were poorly fitted and looked wrong for the piece.
+A careful look at our subject led us to notice the curve of the top was out of balance on one side, a flaw easily remedied with sanding.
+In the photo on this page, you can see what we decided to leave at this stage.
+We removed the side trims at the top as they were poorly fitted and looked wrong for the piece.
 Once they were gone, it became more obvious that the 'shield' panel in the center needs to be refiled or sanded to even out the shape.
-I eventually decided to dump this piece completely.
+We eventually decided to dump this piece completely.
 Odd panels on the fronts of the legs were also removed as they didn't 'read' as belonging to any particular furniture period.
-The panels on the bottom, although a bit clunky, I decided to leave so I could show you a few easy modifications.
+The panels on the bottom, although a bit clunky, we decided to leave so we could show you a few easy modifications.

-Notice that although I've sanded away glue, I haven't removed the original finish except where it was badly applied.
-I'm going to be using a type of paint on this cabinet which doesn't need surface preparation other than simple cleaning, a real time saver.Continue to 7 of 18 below.
+Notice that although we've sanded away the glue, we haven't removed the original finish except where it was badly applied.
+We're going to be using a type of paint on this cabinet which doesn't need surface preparation other than simple cleaning, a real time saver.Continue to 7 of 18 below.

 07 of 18